YouTube Tips for Getting Started

 No point in having quality videos when no one wants to see them, right?
 Branding is essential to getting your videos out there.
 Create a custom background and header and use unique fonts and colours to stand out from the sea of competitors.
 Also, don’t forget to choose “Player View” when creating your channel.
 This features one big video that can be set to autoplay, enticing your viewers to see more.

 3. Make your video findable

 If your audience can’t find your videos, how are they supposed to view them?
 By using keyword-rich phrases and sentences you will help Google, and all other search engines, rank your content highly.
-Remember to include them in 3 key places: the title, description of the video and the video tags.
+Remember to include them in 3 key places: the title, the description of the video and the video tags.
 Remember to tag using your main keyword as well as other searchable, possible variants.

 4. Use annotations as a call to action

 You can add annotations to your videos, believe it or not.
 These linked bits of text can be powerful calls to action to encourage your viewers to subscribe, buy, or review.
 Pretty much anything under the sun that is actionable and linkable can be put forth as a call to action.
-Not only that, you can link an out of date video to a new one using annotations!
+Not only that, you can link an out-of-date video to a new one using annotations!